 Update: is the war in Ukraine still hurting food prices?

 The protracted war in Ukraine cannot keep food prices on the rise perpetually.
-Food prices have started receding in the international market and several major advanced economies.
-Food inflation persists in many developing countries due to internal socio-political and institutional challenges rather than the ongoing Russo-Ukrainian conflict.
+Costs have started receding in the international market, as well as across several advanced economies.
+But food inflation persists in many developing countries, due to domestic challenges that stretch beyond the fighting in Ukraine.

 As the fighting in Ukraine enters its 2nd anniversary, the humanitarian effects on lives and livelihoods continue to deepen.
-Although interventions from international agencies like the United Nations World Food Programme (UN-WFP) and advanced economies like the European Union (EU) have succeeded in pushing global food prices down, the effect lingers in many countries.
+Although interventions from the United Nations World Food Programme (UN-WFP) and the European Union (EU) have succeeded in pushing global food prices down overall, the effect lingers in many developing countries.
 Many nations, particularly low- and middle-income economies, are still entrapped in the food crisis precipitated by the ongoing conflict.

-Ukraine, often referred to as the “breadbasket of Europe,” is a significant global exporter of agricultural commodities, including grains and sunflower oil, and plays a pivotal role in meeting the food demands of numerous nations.
-With prolonged disruption of agricultural production, distribution networks, and trade routes, the ongoing conflict in one of the most fertile countries in the world has exacerbated existing challenges and created new hurdles for ensuring access to food and improved socio-economic well-being for millions of people.
+Ukraine, often referred to as the ‘breadbasket of Europ’, is a significant global exporter of agricultural commodities, including grains and sunflower oil.
+It plays a pivotal role in meeting the food demands of numerous nations.
+With prolonged disruption of agricultural production, distribution networks and trade routes, the ongoing conflict in one of the most fertile countries in the world has exacerbated existing challenges and created new hurdles for ensuring access to food and improved socio-economic well-being for millions of people.
+The pain of the fighting extends far beyond Ukraine’s borders.

 What is the state of food exportation from Ukraine and Russia?

-Several regions dependent on agricultural products from Ukraine still face reduced imports to meet their food needs and rising food import bills.
-For example, besides the EU, most regions experienced a dip in wheat importation from 2021/2022 to 2022/2023 (see, Figure 1).
+Shortages remain, two year into the war.
+Several regions dependent on agricultural products from Ukraine still face reduced imports to meet their food needs, as well as rising food import bills.
+For example, besides the EU, most regions experienced a dip in wheat importation from 2021/2022 to 2022/2023 (see Figure 1).
 In terms of numbers, South East Asia – one of the largest wheat importers from the Eastern Bloc nations – saw the biggest drop in wheat exports from Ukraine for the period under review.

-The story is different regarding wheat exports from Russia.
-It appears that some regions are looking up to Russia for more wheat to feed their people.
-Aside from Europe, South East Asia, and Southern Africa, other regions for which data is available witnessed a Russian wheat export boom.
-For example, Eastern Asia, where wheat exports from Ukraine fell by about 66%, increased their export from Russia by 49%.

-The main reason for this dichotomous trend follows in Figure 2, which shows Russia’s total wheat exports trending upwards, while wheat exports from Ukraine continue to trend “south.”
-Rather than die of starvation or suffer malnutrition due to a war that many do not have control over its duration, countries (primarily low-income economies) simply “follow the food” to stay alive.
-Whether this pattern is replicable for other food products remains to be seen when the World Trade Organisation (WTO) releases updated data for other grain commodities like maize.
-What we know is that with boots occupying Ukraine’s farmlands, its grain exports, which have declined by 24% in 2023/24, are forecasted to continue nosedive further in 2024/25.

 Figure 1: Change in Wheat Imports from 2021/2022 to 2022/2023 Agricultural Season

 Source: World Trade Organisation (WTO), 2024

+The story is different regarding wheat exports from Russia.
+It appears that some regions are looking to Russia for more wheat to feed their people.
+Aside from Europe, South East Asia, and Southern Africa, other regions for which data are available witnessed a Russian wheat boom.
+For example, Eastern Asia, where wheat imports from Ukraine fell by about 66%, increased their imports from Russia by 49%.

+This trend is highlighted in Figure 2.
+The chart shows Russia’s total wheat exports trending upwards, while wheat exports from Ukraine continue to trend down.
+Rather than die of starvation or suffer malnutrition due to a war, countries (primarily low-income economies) simply ‘follow the food’ to stay alive.
+Whether this pattern is replicable for other food products remains to be seen.
+The picture will become clearer when the World Trade Organisation (WTO) releases updated data for other grain commodities (like maize).
+What we do know is that with boots occupying Ukraine’s farmlands, its grain exports, which declined by 24% in 2023/24, are forecasted to continue nosedive further in 2024/25.
+This suggests the pattern shown in Figure 2 is likely to persist.

-Figure 2: Total Wheat Exports as of Jan 1
+Figure 2: Total Wheat Exports (up to 01 January 2024)

 Source: World Trade Organisation (WTO), 2024